 How to book: Book your truffle adventure through this link.
 The experience is offered year-round, either in the early morning or late afternoon.
 Prices depend on how many people are in your group and if you want to have lunch or stay overnight.
 Transport from Koper is not included but can be arranged for those not renting a car.

 Travelers coming from Ljubljana or a cruise ship in Koper might want to hire a local guide to make the arrangements.
 I found Sara’s truffle farm because of my friend Mateja, a top Ljubljana-based tourist guide.

-What to bring: You’ll be chasing a fast truffle dog through the forest, so sturdy hiking shoes like these from Salomon and protective clothing are must-haves.
-You’ll want to take pictures without being bogged down by a lot of heavy camera equipment.
-I swear by my trusty Panasonic Lumix.
+What to bring: You’ll be chasing a fast truffle dog through the forest, so sturdy hiking shoes and protective clothing to cover your arms and legs are must-haves.
 Sara offers her guests tick and mosquito repellent before setting off into the woods.

 Disclosure: I was a guest of Slovenia Eat with Three Headed Dragon, the company that promotes the truffle experience and sponsored this post.
 Post reflects the experience the typical visitor could expect at the time of my visit.
 Research and opinions are my own.
 You should also know that real truffle hunting takes more time.
 Sara tells visitors that she buries a few truffles in the forest for Liza to find, so that guests can be sure of seeing the dog unearth something during their short visit.
 What you’re seeing is more like a training exercise for a truffle-hunting dog.
 A very good dog!

 Want more tips for unique experiences in Europe?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post here on the blog.
 You can follow Terry Anzur on Instagram,Twitter and Pinterest.